Please update your browser.

 Ignite, a global, employee-led initiative, helps technologists to advance their careers by learning in social, inclusive communities.

-Simply, a community of practice brings people together based on shared interests, enabling them to develop new skills in a social, collaborative learning environment.
+A community of practice brings people together based on shared interests, enabling them to develop new skills in a social, collaborative learning environment.
 By design, such communities ignore traditional corporate silos to bring people together on a professional topic they are interested in or passionate about.

 Colleen, from Commercial Banking's Core Engineering & Architecture team in Chicago, has seen first-hand how beneficial communities of practice can be.
 She said, “I can’t say enough good things about the Ignite communities and the networks they create – especially across our lines of business.
 At community meetups, I can hear what practitioners are challenged with and see if there’s anything I can offer to help.
 It’s a great way to informally see how our teams are approaching common initiatives or challenges, share what we’re doing, and experiment with ways to improve our own approaches.”

-Disha and Colleen’s stories are two of many.
 Since Ignite’s grassroots inception in Glasgow 2016, recommendations and word of mouth helped to grow the program into a global ‘community of communities.’
 Today, there are over 170 active communities in 20 locations worldwide.

 In addition to inclusivity, another guiding principle behind Ignite is that the entire initiative is driven by its members.
 Anyone can propose a new community, with those gathering the most interest receiving the support to launch and resources to give them every chance of success.